 In December the same year, she married Paul Nathan Hawkinson and began showing her work in solo and groups shows.
 In addition, she continued work as a studio assistant to Long, a fresco apprentice, and as a color assistant.
 Then, in subsequent years, Hawkinson returned to Europe to create many more works of art.

 Hawkinson taught drawing and oil painting from 2005-2012 at the Fine Arts League of the Carolinas in Asheville.
 In 2008 Hawkinson gave birth to a son, Ezra Laurin Hawkinson and traveled with him and her mother to paint for the first time in Ireland.
 In 2010, Hawkinson gave birth to a daughter, Eden Hope.
 Hawkinson completed a large commission in 2011 and prepared to return to Italy for a spring and then a fall trip to Fiesole outside of Florence.

 Growing Family & Publication

 Hawkinson gave birth to a third child, Orin Ransom in 2012.
 The next year, Hawkinson began traveling in the US to paint in new locations including Carmel, CA. In 2015, Hawkinson’s poem “The Golden Days are Numbered” was published by Mothers Always Write, an online journal of poetry and essays on Motherhood.
 Hawkinson gave birth to twin girls, Ayla Brynne and Tessa Grace in 2015.
-Paul and Rebecca Hawkinson together completed a construction on a hand built custom wooden studio and home designed by Rebecca in Black Mountain, NC in 2016.
+Paul and Rebecca Hawkinson together completed construction on a hand built wooden studio and home designed by Rebecca in Black Mountain, NC in 2016.
 Hawkinson’s art and biography was featured in the Carolina Home + Garden article “Unstill Life” by Tom Kerr in April of 2016.